meadowsrjack-rgb/boxstat/replit.md

 - **Manual roster management**: Coaches can now manually add or remove players from their team rosters using "Add Player" and "Remove" buttons.
 Add player shows a dialog with all available app players not currently on the team.
 - **Name-based player matching**: The system matches Notion players with app accounts by comparing full names (firstName + lastName), enabling proper account linking and status indication.

+### Bug Fixes (October 9, 2025)
+- **Fixed profile creation name bug**: Resolved critical bug where creating a new profile would overwrite the names of ALL existing profiles.
+The issue was in the POST /api/profiles endpoint which was incorrectly updating the user account's firstName and lastName with each new profile's data.
+Now each profile maintains its own independent name in the profiles table, and the user account data remains stable.

 ### Bug Fixes (October 8, 2025)
 - **Fixed join request display in coach dashboard**: Join requests were silently failing to display when authentication errors occurred.
 Now properly throws errors with user-friendly error banner and retry button.
 Includes smart retry logic that prevents infinite loops on auth failures.
 - **Fixed team selection during profile creation**: Team dropdown values were slugified (e.g., "youth-youth-girls-black") but backend expected actual team names ("Youth Girls Black").
 Updated select values to use actual team names, ensuring join requests are created successfully when players select teams during profile creation.